Mahmud of Ghazni: Conflicts with the Seljuks

-Persian campaigns and adjoining lands
+Persian campaigns

 In 1012, Mahmud secured dominance over Ziyarids in Northern Persia.
 In 1029 AD, Daylamite troops threatened the weak ruler Majd al-Dawla, who sought help from Sultan Mahmud.
-Mahmud taking the opportunity sent 8,000 cavalry to capture Majd al-Dawla, while he marched to Jurjan to prevent Seljuk interference.
+Mahmud taking the opportunity sent 8,000 cavalries to capture Majd al-Dawla, while he marched to Jurjan to prevent Seljuk interference.
 In May, Ghaznavids captured Ray and put Majd al-Dawla under surveillance.
 On 26 May 1029, Mahmud entered Ray without resistance, seizing significant wealth.
 Majd al-Dawla was imprisoned and sent to India.
 Mahmud ordered Mas'ud to lead campaign against the remaining of Buyid territories.
 Mas'ud went against the Kakuyids of Hamadan and Isfahan.
 He first captured Hamadan and then advanced to Isfahan, which was seized in January 1030.
-Ghaznavids then subjugated the neighbouring kingdoms in Azerbaijan, and Northern Iran with Rawadids and Sallarids paying tribute.
+The Ghaznavids then subjugated the neighbouring kingdoms in Azerbaijan, and Northern Iran with Rawadids and Sallarids paying tribute.